karmab/kcli/docs/index.rst

 Precreating a list of plans
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you’re running the same plan with different parameter files, you can simply create them in the directory where your plan lives, naming them parameters_XXX.yml (or .yaml).
+If you’re running the same plan with different parameter files, you can simply create below the directory where your plan lives, naming them parameters_XXX.yml|yaml.
 The UI will then show you those as separated plans so that they can be provisioned individually applying the corresponding values from the parameter files (after merging them with the user provided data).

 Using several clients
 ~~~~~~~~~~~~~~~~~~~~~

-You can have the expose feature handling several clients at once.
-For this, launch the expose command with the flag -C to indicate several clients ( for instance *-C twix,bumblefoot*) and put your parameter files under a dedicated directory matching the client name.
-The code will then select the proper client for create/delete operations and report the vms belonging to those plans from the different clients declared.
+When specifying different parameter files, you can include the ``client`` keyword to target a given client The code will then select the proper client for create/delete/info operations.

 Using expose feature from a web server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~